The magnificent late-Gothic Tour St-Jacques (St. James’s Tower) is the only part that remains of an old sixteenth-century church.

 In tribute to Pascal, a statue of the scientist stands at the base of the tower and a number of meteorological instruments were placed on the roof.

-There has been much concern about the state of the stone from which Tour St-Jacques is built, and the tower has been covered with scaffolding for nearly five years while experts were examining the current conditions.
-They discovered that most of the stone came from the original structure and was not added when the tower was stored in the nineteenth century.
+There has been much concern about the state of the stone from which Tour St-Jacques is built, and the tower had been covered with scaffolding for nearly five years in the 2000s while experts were examining the condition of the stone.
+They discovered that most of the stone came from the original structure and was not added when the tower was restored in the nineteenth century.